The Role of the Governing Body

 In this role, governors:

-- Have the right to discuss, question and refine proposals while respecting the professional roles of the head teacher and other staff, and their responsibilities for the management of the school
+- Have the right to discuss, question and refine proposals while respecting the professional roles of the headteacher and other staff, and their responsibilities for the management of the school

 - Must be prepared to account for the school's performance and to explain it's decisions and actions to anyone who has a legitimate interest

-The governing body will need to account to the whole school community for the performance of the school.
+The governing body will need to account for the whole school community for the performance of the school.
 Governors must ensure that the school prospectus and school profile are up to date and available to all.